 By Sepehr Archard | 20th December 2019

 The news shocked most of the aviation industry weeks ago but, starting this month, Boeing will stop its 737-Max production following the Federal Aviation Administration’s decision to ground all of its new aircrafts.
-After thorough investigation, the manufacturer was deemed responsible for technical issues, due to a new auto-pilot system, which caused 3 of these commercial planes to crash, killing more than 300 people in various countries.
+After thorough investigation, the manufacturer was deemed responsible for technical issues, due to a new auto-pilot system, which caused 3 of these commercial planes to crash, killing more than 300 people.

 Making matters worse, Boeing still continued production while the investigation was in progress.
 Officials state that they were very confident that the planes will be re-certified to fly within months.
 However, perhaps more appropriate inventory management should have been considered, as the accumulation of 400 unauthorised planes in its warehouses has resulted in a roughly 20% increase in its inventory value, according to their most recent annual financial statements.